+Property Questionnaire
-7. Central heating

-a) Is there a central heating system in your property?
-(Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).

-If you have answered yes or partial - what kind of central heating is there?
+7. Central heating Is there a central heating system in your property?
+(Note: a a) partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
+Gas-fired If you have answered yes or partial - what kind of central heating is there?
 (Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
-If you have answered yes, please answer the three questions below:

-Gas-fired

-(i) When was your central heating system or partial central heating system installed?

-November 2020

-(ii) Do you have a maintenance contract for the central heating system?

-If you have answered yes, please give details of the company with which you have a maintenance contract:

-(iii) When was your maintenance agreement last renewed?
-(Please provide the month and year).

-Due to be serviced this month

-8. Energy Performance Certificate

-Does your property have an Energy Performance Certificate which is less than 10 years old?

-9. Issues that may have affected your property

-a) Has there been any storm, flood, fire or other structural damage to your property while you have owned it?

-No

-If you have answered yes, is the damage the subject of any outstanding?

-b) Are you aware of the existence of asbestos in your property?

-No

-10. Please select which services are connected to your property a) (i) Gas or Liquid Petroleum Gas

-Scottish Gas

-(ii) Water Mains or Private Water Supply:

-Mains Supply

-Scottish Water
+If you have answered yes, please answer the three questions below: (i) When was your central heating system or partial central Don't know heating system installed? (ii) Do you have a maintenance contract for the central No heating system?
+If you have answered yes, please give details of the company with which you have a maintenance contract: (iii) When was your maintenance agreement last renewed?
+Don't know (Please provide the month and year).
+8. Energy Performance Certificate Does your property have an Energy Performance Certificate No which is less than 10 years old?
+Issues that may have affected your property 9.
+Has there been any storm, flood, fire or other structural No a) damage to your property while you have owned it?
+If you have answered yes, is the damage the subject of any outstanding? b) Are you aware of the existence of asbestos in your No property?
+10. Please select which services are connected to your property (i) Gas or Liquid Petroleum Gas Yes a) If you have answered Yes, who is the supplier: British gas (ii) Water Mains or Private Water Supply: Mains Supply If you have answered Yes, who is the supplier: Scottish Water (iii) Electricity: Yes If you have answered Yes, who is the supplier: British gas